 Idea #2 – Roanoke River Greenway Area

 As you ride or walk, you can stop at shopping spots, restaurants, parks, etc. Black Dog Salvage is highly recommended for shopping.
 A great spot to stop for lunch is Wasena Tap Room.
 They have a great kids menu, and the River Rock Climbing Gym is right next door.
 The gym is great for all abilities and ages.
 The other restaurants that I mentioned above (Fork in the Alley, The Green Goat, or River and Rail) are all close to the Greenway as well and would be great lunch or dinner spots.
 And when you are ready for a sweet treat, stop at Blue Cow Ice Cream.
 This is Roanoke’s small batch ice cream company that is simply amazing!

 Idea #3 Downtown Area

 Start off with a ride on the downtown trolley!
 The Star Line Trolley is a free trolley service offered in the City of Roanoke.
 It connects the Historic Market District to the nearby Crystal Spring Neighborhood.

 The main downtown museum is called Taubman Museum of Art and has a great area for kids called Art Venture.
-It is $5 per person, and free for children 23 months and younger.
+(Check prices on website.)
 Note that they are closed on Mondays & Tuesdays.
 A more kid friendly museum downtown is the Science Museum Of Western Virginia at Center in the Square.
 Your kids will find plenty of hands-on activities and hours of fun!
-It is $15 for adults, $13.50 for ages 6-17, $7.50 for children 3-5, and free for infants and toddlers.
-This admission fee includes all the exhibits as well as the Butterfly Garden & Bug Zoo.
+The admission fee includes all the exhibits as well as the Butterfly Garden & Bug Zoo.